vcerovski/binfix/README.md

 which wraps up proto-BINFIX.

+Since v0.15, BINFIX interns a symbol consisting of a single `;` char not followed by `;` char, while two or more consequtive `;` are interpreted as starting a comment.
+This behavior is limited to BINFIX expressions only, while outside of them the standard LISP rules apply.

 The rest is written using this syntax, and consists of handling of lambda lists and `let`s, a longer list of OPs with properties, redefined `binfix` to its full capability, and, finally, several interface functions for